mariebissell/mariebissell.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in the Department of Linguistics at Ohio State University, where I work with [Cynthia Clopper](https://linguistics.osu.edu/people/clopper.1) and [Kathryn Campbell-Kibler](https://linguistics.osu.edu/people/campbellkibler.1) on research projects relating to laboratory phonology and language variation and change.
+Starting in fall 2024, I will be an Assistant Professor in the Department of Linguistics & TESOL at the University of Texas at Arlington.
 <br><br>
 I am primarily interested in how phonetic, phonological, and social factors affect the production and perception of dialect-specific allophonic systems.
 In the realm of production, I work on how each of these types of factors contributes to the actuation and propagation of changes in these allophonic systems.
 In the realm of perception, I work on how listeners' exposure to dialect-specific allophonic systems affects their phonological and lexical processing.
 Taken together, these lines of research aim to probe how changes in dialect-specific allophonic systems manifest and what they reveal about cognitive representations of language variation.
 <br><br>